-- 111. It is noted that the Act allows children (under 16) and young persons (16 17) to take part in private and non-commercial betting and gaming, but places the following restrictions on the circumstances in which they may participate in gambling or be on premises where gambling is taking place: - Casinos cannot admit anyone under 18; - Regional casinos cannot permit under 18s into the gambling area; - Betting shops cannot admit anyone under 18; - Bingo clubs may admit those under 18 but must have policies to ensure they do not gamble, except on category D machines; - Adult entertainment centres cannot admit those under 18; - Family entertainment centres and premises with liquor licences (eg pubs) can admit under 18s, but they must not play category C machines which are restricted to those over 18: - Clubs with a club premises certificate can admit under 18s, but they must have policies to ensure those under 18 do not play machines other than category D machines; - Horse and dog tracks can admit under 18s and they may have access to gambling areas on race days only.
-Tracks will be required to have policies to ensure that under 18s do not participate in gambling other than on category D machines. - 112.
-Accordingly, this authority will wish to ensure that these restrictions are complied with. - 113.
+- 128. It is noted that the Act allows children (under 16) and young persons (16 17) to take part in private and non-commercial betting and gaming, but places the following restrictions on the circumstances in which they may participate in gambling or be on premises where gambling is taking place: - Casinos cannot admit anyone under 18; - Regional casinos cannot permit under 18s into the gambling area; - Betting shops cannot admit anyone under 18; - Bingo clubs may admit those under 18 but must have policies to ensure they do not gamble, except on category D machines; - Adult entertainment centres cannot admit those under 18: - Family entertainment centres and premises with liquor licences (eg pubs) can admit under 18s, but they must not play category C machines which are restricted to those over 18; - Clubs with a club premises certificate can admit under 18s, but they must have policies to ensure those under 18 do not play machines other than category D machines; - Horse and dog tracks can admit under 18s and they may have access to gambling areas on race days only.
+Tracks will be required to have policies to ensure that under 18s do not participate in gambling other than on category D machines. - It would be considered to be best practice for the Licensee to keep a written record of all staff authorised to verify the age of customers, the record to contain the full name, home address, date of birth and national insurance number of each person so authorised; - 129.
+Accordingly, this authority will wish to ensure that these restrictions are complied with. - 130.
 This licensing authority will expect applicants to offer their own proposals to achieve the licensing objective.
-However, there are a range of measures and controls that this authority and the other responsible authorities would recommend that consideration is given to where appropriate: - The use of proof of age schemes; - The installation of CCTV systems with the maintenance of a 31 day library of recordings; - The supervision of entrances to the premises and / or machine areas; - The physical separation of areas; - Careful consideration as to the location of entrances; - The provision of suitable notices / signage; and - Setting of specific opening hours - 114.
+However, there are a range of measures and controls that this authority and the other responsible authorities would recommend that consideration is given to where appropriate: - The use of proof of age schemes; - It would be considered to be best practice for the Licensee to keep a written record of all staff authorised to verify the age of customers, the record to contain the full name, home address, date of birth and national insurance number of each person so authorised; - Use of a refusal book (a requirement for operating licenses issued by the Gambling Commission but recommended for all permits) to contain details of time and date, description of under age persons entering the premises, and the name/signature of the sales person who verified that the person was under age and the Refusals Book to be kept on the licensed premises and made available for inspection; - The installation of CCTV systems with the maintenance of a 31 day library of recordings; - The supervision of entrances to the premises and / or machine areas; - The physical separation of areas; - Careful consideration as to the location of entrances; - The provision of suitable notices / signage; and - Setting of specific opening hours - 131.
 This list is not mandatory, nor exhaustive, and is merely indicative of example measures.

-115. As assistance to prospective licensees, the minimum expectations of this authority and the responsible bodies in relation to proof of age are given in table 2 below with issues shown as being, in our view, either essential or desirable.
+132. As assistance to prospective licensees, the minimum expectations of this authority and the responsible bodies in relation to proof of age are given in table 2 below with issues shown as being, in our view, either essential or desirable.